 The Planning Board may engage in nonbinding discussions with the applicant, beyond conceptual and general discussions, which involve more specific design and engineering details provided, however, that design review phase may proceed only after notice to abutters, holders of conservation, preservation, or agricultural preservation restrictions, and the general public pursuant to RSA 676:4, I(d).
-If an applicant desires to proceed with design review, arrangements for this phase may be made by filing an executed application form, together with five (5) copies of plans conforming to the requirements of these Regulations, and payment of applicable fees with the Planning Department not less than twenty-one (21) calendar days prior to a regular meeting of the Board.
-After undertaking design review at a public meeting, the Planning Board may determine the design review phase of an application.
+If an applicant desires to proceed with design review, arrangements for this phase may be made by filing an executed application form, together with five (5) copies of plans conforming to the requirements of these Regulations, and payment of applicable fees with the Planning Department not less than fifteen (15) calendar days prior to a regular meeting of the Board.
+After undertaking design review at a public meeting, the Planning Board may determine the design review phase of an application has ended and shall inform the applicant in writing within ten (10) calendar days of such determination.
 Statements made by Planning Board members during the design review phase shall not be the basis for disqualifying said members or invalidating any action taken.